rosell-dk/webp-convert/docs/converters.md

 Reduce memory usage of lossy encoding at the cost of ~30% longer encoding time and marginally larger output size.
 Default: `false`.
 Read more in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

 #### the `command-line-options` option
 This allows you to set any parameter available for cwebp in the same way as you would do when executing *cwebp*.
 You could ie set it to "-sharpness 5 -mt -crop 10 10 40 40".
-Read more about all the available parameters [the docs](https://developers.google.com/speed/webp/docs/cwebp)
+Read more about all the available parameters in [the docs](https://developers.google.com/speed/webp/docs/cwebp)

 #### final words on cwebp
 The `cwebp` binary has more options than we cared to implement.
 They can however easily be implemented, if there is an interest.
 View the options [here](https://developers.google.com/speed/webp/docs/cwebp).